MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

     print('  Results saved in', outputfile)
 ```

-2. Save your changes and run the program once for each of the image files in the **images** folder, changing the file name in the **Main** function and observing any objects that are detected.
+2. Save your changes and run the program once for each of the image files in the **images** folder, observing any objects that are detected.
 After each run, view the **objects.jpg** file that is generated in the same folder as your code file to see the annotated objects.

 ## Get moderation ratings for an image